 Healthful Eating for Teens on the Run

-- Non-fat dairy products (eg, fat-free, unflavored milk)
+- Non-fat dairy products such as fat-free, unflavored milk

 - Whole grains, such as brown rice, whole-wheat breads, and oatmeal

-- Healthy fats, such as the unsaturated fats in oils, fish, avocados, and nuts
+- Healthy fats, such as the unsaturated fats in oils, fish, olives, avocados, and nuts

 - Lean sources of protein, such as lean meats, low-fat dairy products, soy products, and beans

 - Offer granola bars, bananas, and other breakfast foods that can be eaten on the bus or in the car.

 - Keep it simple.
 Include a protein, complex carbohydrate, and a fruit: cereal with milk and fruit or a bagel with peanut butter and an apple to eat on the way to school.